Viatorus/emio/docs/API.md

 ```

 `type`

 - for integral types: the base to assume
     - b/B: base 2 (binary)
     - d: base 10 (decimal)
     - o: base 8 (octal)
     - x/X: base 16 (hexadecimal)

 `#`

 - for integral types: the alternate form
     - b/B: `0b` (e.g. 0b10110)
     - d: nothing (e.g. 9825)
     - o: leading `0` (e.g. 057)
     - x/X: `0x` (e.g 0x2fA3)
 - if `#` is present but not the `type`, the base is deduced from the scanned alternate form.

-The scan string syntax is validated at compile-time.
-If a runtime scan string is required, the string must be
+The syntax of the scan spec string is validated at compile-time.
+If a validation at runtime is required, the string must
-wrapped inside a `runtime_string` object.
+be wrapped inside a `runtime_string` object.
 There is a simple helper function for that:

 `runtime(string_view) -> runtime_string`

 The API is structured as follows:

-`scan(input, scan_str, ...args) -> result<void>`
+`scan(input, spec_str, ...args) -> result<void>`

-- Scans the input string for the given arguments according to the scan string.
+- Scans the input string for the given arguments according to the scan spec string.

-`scan_from(reader, scan_str, ...args) -> result<void>`
+`scan_from(reader, spec_str, ...args) -> result<void>`

-- Scans the content of the reader for the given arguments according to the scan string.
+- Scans the content of the reader for the given arguments according to the scan spec string.

-For each function there exists a function prefixed with v (e.g. `vscan`) which takes `scan_args` instead of a
+For each function there exists a function prefixed with v (e.g. `vscan`) which takes `scan_args` instead of a scan spec
-scan string and arguments.
+string and arguments.
 The types are erased and can be used in non-template functions to reduce build-time, hide
 implementations and reduce the binary size. **Note:** These type erased functions cannot be used at compile-time.

 `scan_args` can be created with:

-`make_scan_args(scan_str, ...args) -> internal scan_args_storage`
+`make_scan_args(spec_str, ...args) -> internal scan_args_storage`

-- Returns an object that stores a scan string with an array of all arguments to scan.
+- Returns an object that stores a scan spec string with an array of all arguments to scan.
 - Keep in mind that the storage uses reference semantics and does not extend the lifetime of args.
 It is the
   programmer's responsibility to ensure that args outlive the return value.